Developing JS Applications with AIoT-IDE

 Development Mode Packaging

-After development is complete, click the "Package" button in the banner to package the application.
+After development is complete, you can click the "Package" button in the banner to package the application.
 By default, two new directories will be generated: dist and build.

 Production Mode Packaging

-• Before packaging, configure the signature private key to generate a signature file.
+Before packaging, configure the signature private key to generate the signature file.

-• Manual generation: Similarly, openssl must be installed in the system environment.
-Then, open the terminal and run the following command to generate the signature files.
-Create a new sign directory in the project and place the generated files private.pem and certificate.pem in this directory.
+Manual generation: Also requires OpenSSL to be installed in the system environment.
+Then open the terminal and run the following command to generate the signature files.
+Create a new

 openssl req -newkey rsa:2048 -nodes -keyout private.pem -x509 -days 3650 -out certificate.pem